Aniket999969/DDoS-alerts/README.md

 thats it. python3 is required :)

-change your network interface from eno1 to yours ctrl + f to find eno1 and change everywere to yours.
+change your network interface from eno1 to yours ctrl + f to find eno1 and change everywere to yours. also, goto line 256 and change your discord webhook.